Schramm's model of communication: Background

 The theories of psychologist Charles Osgood were a significant influence and inspired Schramm to formulate his model.
 According to Osgood, meaning is located not just in the message but also in the social context.
 His psycholinguistic approach focuses on how external stimuli elicit internal responses in the form of interpretations.
 These responses mediate between the stimulus and its meaning.
 Osgood's ideas influenced Schramm in two important ways: (1) he posited a field of shared experience acting as the background of communication and (2) he added the stages of encoding and decoding as internal responses to the process.
 Because of these influences, some theorists refer to Schramm's model as the "Osgood–Schramm model".

 Most theorists identify Schramm's model with his 1954 book The process and effects of mass communication and present it as a reaction to earlier models developed in the late 1940s.
-However, Jim Blythe argues that Schramm's model is of earlier origin and was already present in Schramm's 1949 book Mass Communication.
+However, marketing scholar Jim Blythe argues that Schramm's model is of earlier origin and was already present in Schramm's 1949 book Mass Communication.